byrokrat/id/README.md

 Creating ID objects can be comlicated.

-* A personal id can be a coordination id, if the personal identified as not a swedish citizen.
+* A personal id can be a coordination id, if the individual identified is not a swedish citizen.
 * A corporation id can be a personal id if the corporation is registered with a single individual (egenföretagare).